MikesGlitch/ServiceStackQuartz/ServiceStack.Funq.Quartz.Nuget/Readme.txt

 How to use

-Register your jobs with the Funq container by calling the RegisterQuartzJobs with the assembly that contains your Jobs:
+Register your jobs with the Funq container by calling the RegisterQuartzScheduler with the assembly that contains your Jobs:

-    //// This method scans the assembly for the Jobs container.RegisterQuartzJobs(typeof(HelloJob));
+    //// This method scans the assembly for the Jobs container.RegisterQuartzScheduler(typeof(HelloJob));

     //// Resolve the Quartz Scheduler as normal var scheduler = container.Resolve<IScheduler>();